Arundel Dental Group Welcomes You

 and we have resumed all routine dental care.

-Due to mandated state restrictions earlier this year we are still catching up and currently booking routine recall examination and cleaning appointments in October.
+Due to mandated state restrictions earlier this year we are still catching up and currently booking routine recall examination and cleaning appointments four to six weeks in advance.

 During this National Emergency we adhere to universal precautions and infection control protocols routinely used to safeguard your health as well as enhanced measures to deal with these exceptional circumstances.